OpenPaymentNetwork/FerlySite/backend/Sphinx/authorization.rst

     :<json string os:
         Optional.
 The os on which the device is being run on.

+    :statuscode 200:
+        **If successful, the response body will be a JSON object with no attributes.**

+        If unsuccessful, the response body is a JSON object with one of the following attributes:
+            ``invalid``
+                A string explaining why the input was invalid.
+            ``error``
+                A string explaining the error that occured.

 .. _Set Signup Data:

 Set Signup Data